 Business VoIP Phone Service

 VoIP or voice over Internet protocol, is a more recent type of phone service that offers business customers an alternative to using analog phone lines.
 While VoIP has existed for over a decade now, in the past few years it has become a lot more mainstream, which means that an ever-increasing amount of businesses are now making the switch to it and letting go of their traditional PSTN service.
 Also, new companies, especially smaller start-ups, are a lot more likely to use VoIP for their business communications needs.
 Call quality with a VoIP service is exactly the same as when using a traditional phone line, even if the calls are carried through the Internet.
+You will want to make sure you have a good business internet connection in order to have reliable VoIP call quality.
+You can use the Wirefly Internet Speed Test to see if your current connection supports VoIP.

 The major difference between PSTN and VoIP is how the calls are carried.
 With a PSTN service, the calls are mainly carried by an analog signal.
 When you use VoIP, all calls are digitized and sent through the Internet instead.
 Sending data through the Internet is a lot cheaper than using the traditional phone network, so you can make and receive calls for a lot less.
 If you frequently have to make international or long distance calls, you will find that VoIP service providers charge a lot less for these calls than traditional telephony companies.
 Many providers also have a flat rate package that allows you to make an unlimited amount of calls to certain destinations without having to worry about per minute charges.